Dr. A. P. J. Abdul Kalam was a man who dreamed and whose passion in life was to inspire others to dream.

 “Dream is not that which you see while sleeping it is something that does not let you sleep.”

 He was a great scientist, thinker, writer, teacher, motivational speaker, the missile man of India and its 11th President.

 What makes his life an inspiration is that he started from humble beginnings in a remote village in South India, Rameswaram.
-That was the place where he had his first job of collecting bundles of newspaper thrown from a passing train.
+That was the place where he had his first job of collecting bundles of newspapers thrown from a passing train.
 Many decades later he still recollected and felt the surge of pride in earning his own money for the first time.

 But then there were many people who influenced and inspired this great son of India to become a dreamer and become known as the Missile Man of India.
 Let me just mention two of these people who moulded and mentored Abdul Kalam.